B0G4/BOG4T-s-World-Generator/README.md

 BOG4T-s-World-Generator
-tried to make a few additions(still needs mor epolishing)
+tried to make a few additions(still needs more polishing)